 Cancer is rarely a genetic disease, though often discussed as such.
 What genetic changes that do exist in cancer are likely the result of the metabolic dysfunction and poor adaptation for survival that results from a hypoxic environment.

 This is the fourth article of a seven-part series by Nathan Goodyear, MD at An Oasis of Healing on the evidence and research on Vitamin C therapy for Cancer.
-If you missed the first three articles, you can go here for article number one and here for the second article and visit here for the third article to get caught up and read them in full.

 Dr. Lodi does not like the word disease, so let’s look at that word and see why.
 Disease is an early 14th-Century word that was more descriptive than diagnostic.